 The frequency spectrum in a country is owned and managed by the government.
 The regulatory authorities within the country are responsible for issuing licenses to communication service providers such as mobile network operators who use their allocated frequency bands for radio signal communication.

 Mobile network operators (MNO) may get the licenses awarded by paying the license fee to the local regulatory authorities.
 Mobile operators then use the frequency bands for the transmission and reception of radio signals for their cellular services.
 Mobile operators use sub-frequency bands (channels) within their allocated frequency bands and assign these to their radio base stations (cell towers).
 These base stations are nodes like Node B in 3G, eNodeB in 4G and gNodeB in 5G.

 What are spectrum licenses?

-A mobile network can use a range of different frequencies for different services.
-Mobile operators run multiple cellular technologies such as 2G, 3G, 4G and 5G to connect their customers to the network.
-All of these technologies use a predefined range of radio frequencies.
-There is no single frequency band for mobile networks, and a range of frequency bands can be used for different mobile technologies (e.g. GSM, UMTS, LTE) and different geographical regions.
+A mobile network can use a range of frequencies for different cellular technologies.
+Mobile operators run multiple cellular technologies such as GSM, IS-95, CDMA2000, UMTS, LTE and NR for 2G, 3G, 4G and 5G services.
+All cellular technologies use a predefined range of radio frequencies.
+There is no single frequency band that applies to all mobile networks, but a range of frequency bands can be used for different mobile technologies (e.g. GSM, UMTS, LTE) and various geographical regions.